grannycart/by-sound-alone_source/manuscript/3_Chapter.md

 "Alright," said Cassandra, "and I'll get some training at some point?"

-"Not until we are under way.
+"Not until we are underway.
 Getting the boat ready for a run takes a lot of prep, as you can see, and there is no extra time for anything but prep.
-Once we are under way there will be some downtime and I will sit with you at the sonar and show you how it works."
+Once we are underway there will be some downtime and I will sit with you at the sonar and show you how it works."

 "Sounds good.
 So I'll see you both later.
 Thanks again for the job."
 She gave a little wave and looked down the ladder into the cargo hold before tossing the bags in her hand down to the catwalk, and then swinging her tiny self out onto the ladder with her big pack behind her like some kind of distended insect.
 She lowered herself to the catwalk.